infocbra/ifb_tcc/README.md

 For IFB students

-The IFBTcc Latex class has been tested.
+The IFBThesis Latex class has been tested.
 A lot of contributions from them has been also received.
 Thus, it satisfies most of the requirements from the department about the thesis format.
 However, probably some customization will be needed to fully satisfies the cover that is provided by the department when printing the final thesis to the library.

 Customization

-The IFBTcc Latex class is easily customizable for the most common document issues through the options that the class provides.
+The IFBThesis Latex class is easily customizable for the most common document issues through the options that the class provides.
 For a complete list of options see the examples provided in the distribution package.

 If the options provided by the class are not enough for the customization, we believe that it is very easy to hack the class file.